 Philanthropist

-Samuel Dorsky came to the art world relatively late in life after achieving success ion the garment business.
-Emerging from the Great Depression, World War II, and the post-war boom years with the desire and the wherewithal to pursue both art and philanthropy, he opened an art gallery in 1963, and until his death in 1994 held hundreds of exhibitions, featuring such well-known artists as Henry Moore, about whom Dorsky was a recognized authority, Richard Hunt, Willem De Kooning, Larry Rivers, and Rober Rauschenberg.
-Sam also generously championed the work of numerous lesser-known artists, who he often befriended.
+Samuel Dorsky was a self-made and self-realized individual who came to the art world relatively late in life after achieving success in the garment business.
+Emerging from the Great Depression, World War II, and the post-war boom years with the desire and the wherewithal to pursue both art and philanthropy, he opened an art gallery in 1963.
+Until his death in 1994, his gallery presented hundreds of exhibitions, featuring such well-known artists as Henry Moore, about whom Dorsky was a recognized authority, Richard Hunt, Willem De Kooning, Larry Rivers, and Robert Rauschenberg.
+Sam also generously championed the work of numerous lesser-known artists, whom he often befriended.
+The Dorsky gallery closed its doors to the public in 2001 after which Sam's children David, Noah, Karen, and Sara established Dorsky Gallery Curatorial Programs (DGCP) in Long Island City, a not-for-profit organization dedicated to promoting contemporary visual arts.

-The Dorsky gallery closed its doors to the public in 2001 after which, Sam's children, David, Noah, Karen, and Sara established Dorsky Gallery Curatorial Programs (DGCP) in Long Island City, a not-for-profit organization dedicated to promoting contemporary visual arts.
-It was also in 2001 that the Samuel Dorsky Museum of Art (SDMA) on the SUNY New Paltz campus was dedicated, bringing to fruition a project that had dominated the last decade of Sam Dorsky's life.
-Sam's lead gift to the SUNY New Paltz Foundation provided the impetus for the construction of the new museum building, as well as the complete renovation of the former College Art Gallery.
-The six galleries, offices, and research facilities are joined by a common corridor and now comprise the Samuel Dorsky Museum of Art.
+The dedication of the Dorsky Museum brought to fruition a project that had dominated the last decade of Sam Dorsky's life.
+Sam's lead gift to the SUNY New Paltz Foundation provided the impetus for the construction of the new museum building as well as the complete renovation of the former College Art Gallery to become part of the museum.